 While NIIT is famous for providing functional and technical skills (the so-called hard skills), it blends those skills with soft skills.
-"We provide holistic skills that allow a person to become successful at a job, a student need not be just a good programmer, but should also have the ability to work in a team and communicate and understand team, and communicate and understand and listen," Lalla said.
-"We create a connec-tion between the college and the corporate."
+"We provide holistic skills that allow a person to become successful at a job; a student need not be just a good programmer, but should also have the ability to work in a team, and communicate and understand and listen," Lalla said.
+"We create a connection between the college and the corporate."